gopheracademy/gopheracademy-web/content/advent-2016/gleam-distributed-map-reduce-for-golang.md

 The complete source code is here.
 It has these steps:

 1. read the input txt file line by line
-- extract the interger part as a string from each line (LuaJIT)
+- extract the integer part as a string from each line (LuaJIT)
 - hash the key and distribute data into 4 partitions
 - sort the key, first locally, then merge then into one partition
 - print out data to stdout.

 There could be better algorithms.
-For example, instead of randomly hash the key to partitions, we can just distribute the lines by the first few bits to 4 partitions, local sort, and we can have 4 already sorted partitions.
+For example, instead of randomly hashing the key to partitions, we can just distribute the lines by the first few bits to 4 partitions, local sort, and we can have 4 already sorted partitions.
 But it loses the generality of the sorting code.